I am delighted that to have teamed up with Town House Films and sincerely hope that you will share with me the delights of painting in watercolour.

 Although my childhood years were spent during the austerity period that followed the second world war, I was fortunate to have been born into a very English rural community and to have benefited from being part of extended village community family on the outskirts of Bath.

-I drew from an early age, particularly during the winter months when our isolated farmhouse boasted no electricity but a good set of encyclopaedia from which I could copy endless images.
+I drew from an early age, particularly during the winter months when our isolated farmhouse boasted no electricity but a good set of encyclopedia from which I could copy endless images.
 Sadly art became relegated way down the list of priorities as teenage years approached and it was not to be for another forty years that I would seriously take up pencil or paintbrush to once more try my hand at watercolour painting.

 Most of the intervening years were spent in building and further education where, amongst other subjects, I taught architecture and construction.
 This experience was to prove invaluable since it laid the foundations for good proportional line drawing and an understanding of three dimensional form.
 My career in teaching was both enjoyable and rewarding and after working at Mid Essex Technical College, South Kent College and Newport College of Further Education I became an Assistant Principal for Gwent Tertiary College, now Coleg Gwent.